 Warwick

 Established in 1950, the Warwick Drive-In continues to show top flicks to movie-loving Hudson Valley patrons, rain or shine.
 This three-screen venue runs up to six flicks, seven nights a week.
-What’s more, hungry patrons can order freshly prepared hot food, like popcorn chicken and nachos, along with other classic snack shop items.
+What’s more, hungry visitors can order freshly prepared hot food, like popcorn chicken and nachos, along with other classic snack shop items.
+Additionally, radios can be rented for a small fee of $5.

 Rensselaer County